Celebrating 70yrs of the Friends!

-Barbara and Jenny are familiar and friendly faces for patients, visitors and staff at the hospital and they have a tremendous rapport, relishing their working time together.
+Barbara, Jenny and Janet are familiar and friendly faces for patients, visitors and staff at the hospital and they have a tremendous rapport, relishing their working time together.

 She helps out in the shops in a regular basis and in other ways through the services run by the Friends.
 She also helps with the all important tasks of banking, bill paying and book keeping for the shops.

 Looking back to the earlier days of her volunteering Barbara said: “All those years ago the shop was a shed on the square, but the hospital eventually gave us a room in the entrance and we doubled the shop size.”